The cosmopolitan island

 Two countries on the same island with two different atmospheres: on the one hand, France and its gentle and calm lifestyle.
 On the other, the exuberance and nocturnal madness of the Netherlands.
 Going to Saint Martin is an incredible experience back-dropped by white sandy beaches.

-The least one can say about this Saint Martin is that it is atypical.
-With an area of 87 square kilometres, it welcomes no fewer than 120 different nationalities and shares its territory between two countries.
-Dual citizenship for such a small territory the smallest inhabited island divided between two nations is the strange paradox for an island whose only possession are the whiteness of its beaches and the transparency of its waters.
+The least that can be said about Saint Martin is that it is unusual.
+With an area of 87 sqkm, it welcomes no fewer than 120 different nationalities and shares its territory between two countries.
+Dual citizenship for such a small territory, the smallest inhabited island divided between two nations, is the strange paradox for an island whose only real assets are the whiteness of its beaches and the clearness of its waters.

-On one side, there is Saint Martin, overseas community belonging to France.
-On the other, Saint Marten, autonomous state of the Kingdom of the Netherlands.
+On one side, there is Saint Martin, an overseas community belonging to France.
+On the other, Saint Maarten, an autonomous state of the Kingdom of the Netherlands.
 The two coexist on the same island, surrounded by the waters of the Caribbean Sea and the Atlantic Ocean, but both territories have their own government, laws, health system, and electrical system.
 Two diametrically opposed atmospheres, one ring road.
 A few kilometres down the road, a sign announces that we have entered into Holland.
-No border guard, nor need of a passport to cross: European populations circulate without restrictions, right in the middle of the Caribbean.
+No border guard, nor need for passports to cross: European populations circulate without restrictions, right in the middle of the Caribbean.

-The architecture is different, too the buildings are bigger.
+The architecture is different too, and the buildings are bigger.
 Low-cost shops with garish displays cater to the tourist trade, offering big discounts on watches, jewellery, high-tech equipment and photographs.
-A must for lovers of shopping...
+A must for shopping lovers...
 Welcome to Saint Martin!

 Practical Information about Saint Martin

 - See all